kleinfreund/kleinfreund.de/src/pages/resume.md

   Full-time<br>
   January 2021 – Present

+  I worked in several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance tasks, and the hiring process and mentoring of new front-end developers.

+  Besides heavily contributing to finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application, I’m also involved in the decision-making processes of one of the department’s biggest projects, yet.

+  Technologies: HTML, CSS, JavaScript (Vue.js)

 - **Front-end developer**<br>
   Full-time<br>
-  July 2019 – January 2021 (1 year, 7 months)
+  July 2019 – December 2020 (1 year, 6 months)

-  I worked in several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, general maintenance tasks, and the hiring process and mentoring of new front-end developers.

-  Besides heavily contributing to finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application, I’m also involved in the decision-making processes of one of the department’s biggest projects, yet.

-  Technologies: HTML, CSS, JavaScript (Vue.js)

 ### Bauhaus-Universität Weimar